prateekmaj21/WebScraping-Chatbot/README.md

 ## Sample Questions:

--how can i get cutlery for this
+- how can i get cutlery for this

 -how to boil water